oschl-git/jecna-wa-certificates/answers/ADFo.md

     **True**

-- Forms can enable users to update multiple rows in a table.
-True or False?
+- Forms can enable users to update multiple rows in a table?

 	**True**